 - Trespassers, obviously, have no invitation to be on your property.

 In premises liability cases, it is especially important to act quickly.
 Your case may depend on the preservation of evidence documenting the state of the property at the time of your injury and on eyewitness accounts of the accident.
-When you or a loved one has been hurt on someone’s property – whether it is a home or a business – a personal injury lawyer can help you receive the compensation you deserve.
-Call us today at 303-792-5595 or fill out our Free Evaluation Form right now!
+When you or a loved one has been hurt on someone’s property – whether it is a home or a business – a premises liability attorney can help you receive the compensation you deserve.
+Call our personal injury lawyers in Denver today at 303-792-5595 or fill out our Free Evaluation Form right now!

 To establish premises liability, there are a few criteria that must be met: